-All animals housed within the ABSL3 must be kept in disposable micro-isolator caging Innovive[®].
+All animals housed within the ABSL3 must be kept in disposable micro-isolator caging Innovive®.
 This serves as the first barrier to contain the hazardous agent.
 Currently, only mice are approved in this facility.
 Any requirement for new species must receive special clearance from OLAC and CLEB prior to being brought into the facility.

-Orange cage cards must be used to document all infection procedures, date, infectious agent and route of administration.
-Cage cards also include the project name and PI.
+Red tape is used to document recent infection, include date of infection and "TB".
+White cage cards include the project name and PI.
 Researchers may include other information such as personal contact information.

-A piece of red tape will be used to mark recently infected animals; special precautions are taken when NAF staff performs the first cage change after infection.
+A piece of red tape will be used to mark recently infected animals; special precautions are taken when OLAC staff performs the first cage change after infection.
 When the first cage change after infection occurs, the OLAC staff will place a piece of yellow tape over the red one.

-- All procedures that may generate an infectious aerosol must be performed within a BSC.
+- 1) All procedures that may generate an infectious aerosol must be performed within a BSC.
 The use of BSCs is required under all ABSL3 operations.
 ABSL3 BSC disinfection protocols must be followed both before and after each procedure.
 Disinfection of shared areas is of the utmost importance. - 2) All carcasses and animal tissues, bedding, caging, and dry waste used in conjunction with infectious agents must be handled as biohazardous waste.
 ABSL3 waste and carcasses must be autoclaved before disposal as biohazardous waste.
 Animal carcasses and tissues that have been frozen are to be moved to a facility refrigerator 48-72 hours before autoclaving to ensure that the material is adequately thawed.

-Place the carcass inside a specimen bag (ziplock type), seal it and spray the outside, then put it inside a small autoclave bag and close it appropriately to avoid any spill.
-Bring this waste into the -20 refrigerator located in the storage room (183), place the bag in the correct tray as they are labeled by day.
+Place the carcass inside a specimen bag, seal it completely, and spray the outside with approved disinfectant.
+Bring this waste into the designated refrigerator located in the storage room (183), place the bag in the correct tray as they are labeled by day.

-3) Dead animals found by OLAC staff will be red-bagged and left in the designated area in the -20 refrigerator.
-If the PI or their staff requests it, the bag may be disinfected and placed in the refrigerator or freezer in room 183 for the researcher to examine.
-Label all containers with the PI name and room number where found.
+3) Dead animals found by OLAC staff will be red-bagged and left in the designated area in the designated refrigerator.
+If the PI or their staff requests it, the bag may be disinfected

+- and placed in the refrigerator or freezer in room 183 for the researcher to examine.
+Label all containers with the PI name and room number where found. - 4) Autoclave all carcasses in a red autoclavable bag weekly, or more often as needed.